 If you prefer outdoor activities, skiing and snowboarding would be the must-choice for you.
-And it takes only two hours to get to Pyeongchang from Seoul where the Winter Olympics held.
-If you don’t have enough time, you can visit the nearby ski resorts from Seoul.
+And it takes only two hours to get to Pyeongchang from Seoul where the Winter Olympics is held.
+If you don’t have enough time, you can visit the nearby ski resorts in Seoul.
 Take a look at our ‘Best Ski Resorts in Korea’ post to choose the fit one for you.

 Jjimjilbang (Korean Traditional Sauna)

 Don’t worry about pronouncing the word right but let us tell you what it actually is.
 Jjimjilbang is a hot bath or Jacuzzis which are open for the public to come in and enjoy a warm bath to keep yourself cozy in the cold winters of Korea.